 To start this plan you should be able to swim 1 hour, bike 3 hours, and run 2 hours.
 Except for the R&R weeks which are about 7-8 hours, the two Build training weeks in each four-week block are around 16 hours.
 Optional strength maintenance workouts are included as suggested in The Triathlete's Training Bible.

 The plan uses common triathlon language to describe the workouts and is easy to follow as you may see by reading the sample workout previews.
-By the end of 11 weeks you will have excellent fitness and be ready for your A-priority, half-Ironman race.
+By the end of 11 weeks you will have excellent fitness and be ready for your A-priority, half-distance race.

 When purchasing this plan if you check the box to share your email address with Joe Friel when prompted you will receive two follow-up emails from him with more information about your plan and you will also be able to contact him should you run into a problem.
 Your email address won't be used for anything else.
 Also, after your event please provide feedback on how this plan worked out for you.